Frequently Asked Questions

 Do cadets get paid?

 Nobody on the squad gets paid.
-In fact, in its 60-year history the squad has always been staffed 24/7 with volunteers.
 We have never sent a single bill to any patient in the history of the squad.
-We also don’t receive tax dollars or public funds.
 The squad is 100% supported by donations.

 What time commitment is required after EMT school?

 While adult EMTs work around the clock, cadets work shorter shifts.
-Cadets are assigned to a weekly shift from either 3pm to 7pm or 7pm to 11pm.
-Two cadets work on Sundays, either in the mornings or the afternoons.
-All cadets work one 12-hour Saturday day shift every 12 weeks.
+Cadets are assigned to a weekly shift from either 3pm to 7pm or 6:45pm to 11pm.
+All cadets work one 12-hour Saturday day shift every 10 weeks.
 Cadets also attend event standbys, concerts and parades to represent the squad.
-We have an evening cadet training every four to six weeks, but school comes first.
+We have an evening cadet training every few weeks, but school comes first.

 The state EMT certification requires that all EMTs take continuing education units to maintain their certifications.
 These trainings are offered at our squad or for free at the hospitals or other training sites.
 It is up to each EMT to attend these classes and maintain their own certification.